Carmen Moraru

 Research Focus

 - Studying and optimizing food processing methods capable of enhancing product safety, quality and shelf life.
-Current research areas: use of membrane separation and pulsed light treatment, as physical methods capable of reducing the microbial load of food products in general and dairy products in particular.
+Current areas of research include: membrane separation for microbial removal and nonthermal concentration, light based treatments for microbial inactivation, high pressure processing (HPP) as a novel method of food structuring, and microwave vacuum drying.

-- Understanding the intermolecular interactions and structural transformations that occur during processing and their effect on the quality and functionality of dairy foods.
+- Intermolecular interactions and structural transformations that occur during processing and their effect on the quality and functionality of foods, including plant based and dairy foods.

 Teaching Focus

 My teaching focus is Food Processing and Engineering.
-My main teaching responsibility is the senior undergraduate class Unit Operations and Dairy Foods Processing (FDSC 4250).
+My main teaching responsibility is the senior undergraduate class Food Processing (FDSC 4250).
 I am also a co-instructor and course coordinator for FD SC 6650 (Advanced Food and Bioprocessing Systems),and I serve as a guest lecturer for other courses per request.

 Areas Of Expertise